-6. Conduct, Obstacles and Courses
+- 6. Conduct, Obstacles and Courses - 6.1.

-- 6.1.
 All Series competitions must be conducted in draw order. - 6.2.
 All jump-offs shall be held after all competitors have completed their first round, or second round in two round competitions, and qualified competitors shall take part in draw order. - 6.3.
 The Ground Jury, after discussion with the Course Designer and Technical Delegate (if appointed), has the discretion to vary these Conditions in regard to the course and obstacles due to weather and footing conditions. - 6.4.
-Where a maximum/minimum height is listed as the height for the class it is understood that the majority of the obstacles will be within this measurement.at least 50% of all obstacles must be built at the median height or higher. - 6.5.
+Where a maximum/minimum height is listed as the height for the class at least 50% of all obstacles must be built at the median height or higher. - 6.5.
 For the purpose of determining the height of a class where a maximum / minimum is stated, the nominal height will be the average of the maximum and minimum heights.

-7.1.
+- 7. Participation - 7.1.
 Competitors